-The Council or the council panel will consider the complainant's written complaint and, if received, the respondent's written response to the complaint.
+The Council or the Council Panel will consider the complainant's written complaint and, if received, the respondent's written response to the complaint.
 In keeping with natural justice principles, the Chief Executive Officer will ensure that each party has a fair opportunity to provide comment on submissions from the other party.

-3.8.1 Requests for information
+Requests for information

-If the Council or council panel requires further information to determine whether a breach of the Code of Conduct occurred, the Council or council panel may request information from the complainant, respondent, or any relevant witnesses.
+If the Council or Council Panel requires further information to determine whether a breach of the Code of Conduct occurred, the Council or Council Panel may request information from the complainant, respondent, or any relevant witnesses.
 The request for information will specify:

-- (a) the information that is being sought - (b) that the information is to be provided as a written statement (including a statutory declaration), and - (c) a reasonable timeframe to receive the statement (between 3 and 14 days).
+- the information that is being sought - that the information is to be provided as a written statement (including a statutory declaration), and - a reasonable timeframe to receive the statement (between 3 and 14 days).

 Any requests for information from council staff members will be appropriately directed and facilitated through the Chief Executive Officer.
-The Council or council panel will not make direct requests to a council staff member.
+The Council or Council Panel will not make direct requests to a City of Darwin staff member.

-The Council or council panel will decide the complaint after the following steps have been completed:
+The Council or Council Panel will decide the complaint after the following steps have been completed:

-- (a) the members have considered the written complaint - (b) the members have considered all written submissions and statements, and - (c) the members have read and considered the report from the third party (if applicable).
+- the members have considered the written complaint - the members have considered all written submissions and statements, and - the members have read and considered the report from the third party (if applicable).